 Many of these are strongly related to the overall culture of your business – are you open and transparent?
 Do you provide opportunities for your employees to grow and develop?
 Do you have a recognition programme?
 All of these elements should be part of your employee engagement and retention efforts, and all of them are extremely important here at SpiderGroup.

-And, because of the nature of our business, we’re especially interested in how technology can support engagement.
+And, because of the nature of what we do, we’re especially interested in how business technology can support engagement.
 And, there are a few items on that list that can be hugely influenced, empowered, and enabled by technology.

 Today’s digital environment makes the traditional 9-5 in the office culture seem outdated and rigid.
 With high speed internet, light and efficient laptops and tablets, and extensive communication and collaboration solutions, it’s no longer necessary for every member of staff to be in the office all the time.
 Work is something we do, rather than somewhere we go.